Partnerships/Projects

 Status: This partnership is complete: Fort Frances Spring Career Fair was held on April 16, 2025 and Atikokan Spring Career Fair was held on May 9 and 10, 2025.

-Issue and Priority: This resource tool will have the ability to be accessed through our website, along with digital and hard copies that will be available to employers and other service providers.
-We will also collect feedback from participants.
+Issue and Priority: Hiring, training, and workforce planning can feel complex in Northwestern Ontario.
+Programs exist, but they are often spread across multiple organizations with different rules and timelines.
+This tool will have the ability to be accessed through our website, along with digital and hard copies that will be available to employers and other service providers.
+We will also collect feedback from recipients.

-Expected Outcome: This resource tool will provide employers with every available option to assist them to maintain a strong team at their place of work.
+Expected Outcome: The Workforce Navigation Toolkit was created to help employers move through that landscape with clarity.
+This resource tool will provide employers with every available option to assist them to maintain a strong team at their place of work.

 Partnership: Fresh Start Resource Connection